laurentj/slimerjs/docs/api/webpage.rst

 A resource can be the web page itself, or any other resources like images, frames, css files etc.

-The unique parameter received by the callback is an object containing these
+The unique parameter received by the callback is an object containing this
-informations:
+information:

 - ``id``: the number of the requested resource
 - ``url``:  the url of the resource